marcel-ctrl-art/blog-app/README.md

-### A simple django blog application that allows for creating, reading, updating & deleteng posts.
+### A simple django blog application that allows for creating, reading, updating & deleting posts.

 Technologies used:
 ```python```